-$$G(DS,S) = \frac{points(DS,S)}{maxpoints(S)} \times 100 \tag{5}$$
+$$G(DS,S) = \frac{points(DS,S)}{maxpoints(S)} \times 100$$ (5)

-As highlighted in the equations, the final grade for execution correctness for a given dataset is determined by number of points award for each test execution state, i.e., number of valid states reached and invalid states not reached, divided by the number of total possible points.
+As highlighted in the equations, the final grade of an execution correctness test for a given dataset is determined by the number of points award for each test execution state, i.e., the number of valid states reached and invalid states not reached divided by the number of total possible points.

 Implementing correctness test evaluation in TE Score.
-To achieve test evaluation correctness, TE Score leverages UNITE's capabilities for data mining system execution traces and constructing a dataset that represents the given dataflow model.
-Once the dataset is constructed, TE Score processes each state in the correctness test to calculate a grade.
-Algorithm 1 shows the algorithm TE Score uses when grading the execution correctness of a QoS test using Equations 2-5.
+To achieve test evaluation correctness, TE Score leverages UNITE's capabilities for mining system execution traces and constructing a dataset that represents the given dataflow model.
+After the dataset is constructed, TE Score processes each state in the execution correctness test to calculate a grade.
+Algorithm 1 shows the algorithm TE Score uses when grading the execution correctness of a QoS test using Equations 2- 5.

-As shown in Algorithm 1, given the dataset DS constructed by UNITE and the execution state s', its corresponding SQL statement is constructed (line 6).
-After constructing the SQL statement, it is applied to the dataset and the number of rows in the result set is stored.
-If state s' is a valid state-and the number of rows is less than the min occurrences or
+As shown in Algorithm 1, given the dataset DS constructed by UNITE and the execution state s', its corresponding SQL statement is constructed (line 6), applied to the dataset, and the number of rows in the result set is stored.
+If state s' is a valid state-and the number of rows is less than the min occurrences or greater than the max occurrences-0 points are returned (line 11) Likewise, 0 points are returned (line 15) if the state s' is an invalid state and the count falls within the specified range [min, max].